 AURA will continue to select teams to represent Australia at future 24 Hour Asian Championships.
 AURA has a desire to send both a large team and a strong team.
 Details of future championships and the selection process will be available from this page via documents linked below.

 To be considered for selection in general, qualifying standards must be met.
 Standards may vary for each event.
 Historically, the primary standard has been 240 km for men and 220 km for women.
 Athletes who have achieved performances in the range of 220km for men and 200km for women are encouraged to apply.

-The principal qualifying events in Australia are the Canberra 48 Hour held in March, the Coburg 24 hr held in April, the Southern Sydney 24 Hour and the Butter 24 in June.
+The principal qualifying events in Australia in 2023 are the Canberra 48 Hour held in March, the Coburg 24 hr held in April, the Southern Sydney 24 Hour and the Butter 24 in June.
 Overseas events may be considered for qualifying.
 Immediately past World Championship events are always valid for qualifying purposes.